ntf229/dustModels/README.md

                              fracNoDust, fracNoDustYoung)
 ```

-Where dustySpec is the Cardelli attenuated version of spectrum
+Where dustySpec is the Cardelli attenuated version of the composite spectrum youngSpec+oldSpec
 and attenuationMags is the corresponding attenuation curve.

+Wavelengths should be given in Angstroms and spectra in Janskys.